sanxiadaba/pythonBlog/README.md

 - 21-1-24
     - Fixed the bug that you can favorite articles and reply comments when you are not logged in.
     - The database can be initialized automatically in the background.
+- 21-2-8
+    - Solve the problem of circular references that may occur in databases
+    - "Salt" the database to make it more secure

 #### Related links